aaadjrbr/all-tenses/README.md

 **Q: Can I use JS files instead of JSON?**
 You *can*, but then you need to include each `<script>` in `index.html`.
 JSON + manifest keeps HTML untouched.

+## Shortcuts

+- Sidebar toggle (Menu button or press M)

+- Theme switch (Theme button or press T)

+- Fullscreen (Full button or press F)

 ---

-Made for you, Aden.
+Made for you, Adenilson.
 Enjoy growing it like Lego blocks.